18F/grouplet-playbook/pages/guilds.md

 progress.
 Based on the outcome of this meeting, the sponsor may recommend spinning down a guild or revoke sponsorship altogether.
-If a guild has its sponsorship revoked, its charter may need to be revised to remove project team requirements and may lose dedicated resources, however, it may continue to operate as a working group.
+If a guild has its sponsorship revoked, its charter may need to be revised to remove project team requirements and may lose dedicated resources; however, it may continue to operate as a working group.

 ## <a name="privileges-and-responsibilities"></a>Privileges and Responsibilities